ClientEarth Communications

 In October 2024, we filed a letter of complaint to the French financial regulator - the Autorité des marchés financiers (AMF), to flag BlackRock’s greenwashing practices.

 Building on analysis from French organisation Reclaim Finance, we identified 18 actively managed retail investment funds marketed in France with ‘sustainable’ in their names, which collectively hold more than US$1 billion of fossil fuel investment, the majority of which represents fossil fuel expansion.
-This is why we have filed the complaint to the French regulators.
+This is why we filed the complaint to the French regulators.

 Our analysis shows that through BlackRock’s so-called ‘sustainable’ funds, investors are unwittingly being exposed to investments worth billions in fossil fuel companies.
 Exaggerated sustainability claims create a competitive advantage for these BlackRock funds, distorting competition in the market and diverting capital flows away from genuinely sustainable products.